 Common Questions

 How much emergency cash do I really need?
-Start with 6 months of essentials; John F. Davenport at J. Davenport Advisors in Norwalk, CT can help customize.
+Start with 6 months of essentials; John F. Davenport at Davenport & Associates in Norwalk, CT can help customize.

 Can trusts help?
 Yes—explore irrevocable options for asset protection alongside retirement income.